jbouny/jbouny/contents/en/articles/screen_space_grid/thumbnails/index.md

 - put the grid in front of the camera
 - compute the depth on each vertices

+Everything should be fully automated, with minimal CPU computing at each frame.

 ### Create the grid